Ensono/amido.github.io/docs/testing/testing_in_nx/frontend_testing_in_nx.md

   - monorepo
 ---

 Using [Nx](https://nx.dev/) provides many benefits when working with SSR or CSR frontend applications.
-When using [stacks to scaffold an Nx monorepo](../../nx/nx_monorepo.md) you will be provided with several options to assure quality in your development process.
+When using [Ensono Stacks to scaffold an Nx monorepo](../../nx/nx_monorepo.md) you will be provided with several options to assure quality in your development process.

 ## Getting Started

-To leverage stacks and accelerate your testing process within your Nx monorepo you need to have a preexisting Nx workspace.
+To leverage Ensono Stacks and accelerate your testing process within your Nx monorepo you need to have a preexisting Nx workspace.
 See the **["Getting Started"](/docs/getting_started/setup)** page for more details on how to setup your workspace!

 ### Selecting your test framework

-We recommend and currently support Playwright within the stacks workflow, with it’s Microsoft backing, extensive feature set and fast cross-browser web automation capability, it is our preferred tooling choice.
+We recommend and currently support Playwright within the Ensono Stacks workflow, with it’s Microsoft backing, extensive feature set and fast cross-browser web automation capability, it is our preferred tooling choice.
 Cypress is also a powerful testing framework which has a significant user base, as such this is also supported by `@ensono-stacks`.

 :::tip